History of Istanbul in Timeline

 According to 2020 TÜİK data, around 2.1 million people in a population of over 15.4 million have been registered in Istanbul.

-In 2020, the UEFA Champions League Final, originally selected to be held at Atatürk Olympic Stadium, was relocated to Lisbon due to the COVID-19 pandemic.
+In 2020, Atatürk Olympic Stadium was selected by the UEFA to host the Champions League Final games, but it was relocated to Lisbon due to the COVID-19 pandemic.

 In 2020, the demolition of the runway at Istanbul Atatürk Airport began.

-In the 2020 season, Istanbul Park racing circuit hosted the Formula One Turkish Grand Prix.
+Istanbul Park racing circuit hosted the Formula One Turkish Grand Prix in 2020.

 June 2021: Marine Mucilage Wave